hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/user_retention.md

 | Snapshot | End of 2025-03-31 UTC; include both event time and ingestion time cutoffs |
 | Missing observation | Null rate when denominator is zero, never zero retention |

 Use **calendar-day** differences, not elapsed 168/720-hour intervals.
 D30 users need not have logged in on D7.
-This differs from the original `retention_cohorts.csv`, whose nested checkpoint counts are an authored proxy, not standard exact-day session retention.
+This differs from the original `retention_cohorts.csv`, where the original retention_cohorts.csv uses synthetic checkpoint counts rather than standard exact-day session retention, not standard exact-day session retention.

 [SQL](../sql/user_retention.sql) uses CTEs, a window function to select the earliest visible delivery, distinct user-days, horizon expansion, a left join and maturity-aware denominators.
 The independent [pandas implementation](../src/user_retention.py) uses timestamp normalization and user/date set membership.
 The SQL and pandas results must match.
 Validation checks reject orphan logins, conflicting duplicate events, null fields, duplicate users, and invalid timestamps.

 ## Evidence → hypothesis → decision

 [Generated results](user_retention_results.md) show observable exact-day return counts, with partial March maturity.
-These are outputs of an authored daily activity process, not estimates of actual player behavior.
-Apparent region differences can reflect small samples and registration-date mix; no region is declared better.
+These results come from a synthetic activity process, not real player behavior.
+Regional differences may reflect small sample sizes and registration-date mix.

 **Hypothesis for a real pilot:** a clearer first-week progression path might improve D7 login return.
 First collect complete login instrumentation and compare complete acquisition cohorts.
 Then randomize eligible new users within region and acquisition channel.
 Proposed success/guardrail rules appear in the [decision plan](decision_plan.md).
 Do not use this separate population to substantiate the aggregate scenario's campaign claims.